Why Facebook No Longer Suggests Alcohol-Related Business Pages - and What You Can Do About It

 • Page Support Inbox

-• Meta Verified business support (if applicable)
+• Meta Verified business support, if applicable

 3. Shift Focus to Channels You Control

-• Paid Facebook and Instagram Ads: Alcohol-related ads are permitted when age-targeted correctly.
+• Paid Facebook and Instagram Ads

-• Website and SEO: Ensure your website links clearly to your social channels.
+Ensure your website links clearly to your social channels.

 What You Cannot Do

-Key Takeaway for Wine and Hospitality Businesses
+Key Takeaway for Wineries and Hospitality Businesses

-Facebook’s decision to stop recommending alcohol-related Pages is not a punishment — it’s a structural change in how regulated content is surfaced.
-While organic discovery may be reduced, compliant businesses can still succeed by:
+Facebook’s decision to stop recommending alcohol-related Pages is not a punishment.
+It is a structural change in how regulated content is surfaced.

-• Ensuring Page settings are correct
+• Ensuring Page settings are accurate

 • Leveraging paid and owned marketing channels